BDC Hamburger Icon

 Data filtering and visualization

-You can create tables, dropdown lists, filters and other tools to organize the information in your spreadsheet.
-Most spreadsheet software also comes with built-in tools to showcase your data visually, including bar charts, graphs and pie charts in various styles and colors.
+You can create tables, drop-down lists, filters, and other tools to organize the information in your spreadsheet.
+Most spreadsheet software also comes with built-in tools to showcase your data visually, including bar charts, graphs, and pie charts in various styles and colors.

 Custom formatting

-With a few simple clicks, you can apply different formatting to separate information, create headers, merge cells into larger boxes, and otherwise customize the look and feel of your spreadsheet.
+With a few simple clicks, you can apply formatting to separate information, create headers, merge cells into larger boxes, and otherwise customize the look and feel of your spreadsheet.
 You can also use conditional formatting features to change a cell’s color or text style when certain information is present or missing.
-This can help you keep tabs on specific information quickly, instead of combing through each cell to find what you need.
+That can help you keep tabs on specific information quickly, instead of combing through each cell to find what you need.

 Did You Know?Did you know